Jonathon Keats: Roadable Synapse

 About the Exhibition

 Keats began his research for the project by posing the question: “Will the future of transportation be driverless?”
-“What if the car of the future is not autonomous?”
 Keats eschewed the automotive industry’s fascination with the self-driving car, and instead went in the opposite direction.
-He followed a line of thought suggesting that our identification with our vehicles would intensify, like it has with other personal technologies such as smartphones.
-His thinking behind it was that cars may increasingly become a part of us, a cognitive and emotional extension of ourselves.
-They might become as intimate as wearables, driver and car, operating as a physically and mentally unified human-machine hybrid.
-Roadable Synapse demonstrates a future driven by automotive neuroscience rather than artificial intelligence.
+He followed a line of thought, suggesting that our identification with vehicles would only intensify over time, his rationale being that like with smartphones, we might come to see cars as a cognitive and emotional extension of ourselves.
+Like a piece of jewelry, they might become physically and mentally attached to us, resulting in a united human-machine hybrid.

 About the Program